 It starts with having open and honest conversations about our own prejudice and how we need to change.
 Leaders have a critical role in building an equitable environment in which everyone can thrive’

-Emma Stace, Director Technology, Ed Tech and Digital
+Emma Stace, Director Digital and Technology

 We’re continually improving our hiring process to make it fairer

 For many people the recruitment experience will be their first interaction with DfE Digital and Technology.
 We want people’s experience to be as fair and inclusive from the outset.
 Therefore it’s crucial that we continually test and improve how we hire to remove the possibility of bias and discrimination against people on the grounds of their: